vijaycs85/dpsb/README.md

 ## Synopsis

-Drupal Projects Status Board is a way to monitor modules & themes by generating metadata of them to keep up-to-date with them.
-We are using [APIs](https://www.drupal.org/drupalorg/docs/api) exposed by [Drupal.org](https://www.drupal.org)
+Drupal Projects Status Board is a way to monitor modules & themes used in your project.
+All data retrieved from [Drupal.org](https://www.drupal.org) using [APIs](https://www.drupal.org/drupalorg/docs/api).

 ## Design